dfile-de/df-tasks-ticket-app/README.md

-# Task management demo app with React and Processwire
+# Task management demo app with React and ProcessWire

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).